5 Basic Tips for the Novice International Tourist

 2 – Always have a walking map

 I know this may sound silly to state, but you have no idea how many people do not, or will not, carry a walking map (paper or otherwise) as they wander a new city as an international tourist.
 I always wonder how they know where they are going.
-Oh, that’s right, they’re the ones asking me for directions.
+Oh, that’s right, they’re asking me for directions.

 I inevitably meet or hang out with these tourists, so sometimes I will gently inquire as to why they don’t carry a map.
 The most common response is, “Oh, I just feel like winging it.”
 I’m thinking, “By being lost or perpetually bothering others for directions?”
 Maybe.